Vonng/pigsty/docs/v-infra.md

-When JupyterLab is enabled, Pigsty will run the local Notebook server using the user specified by the [`jupyter_username`](jupyter_username) parameter.
+When JupyterLab is enabled, Pigsty will run the local Notebook server using the user-specified by the [`jupyter_username`](jupyter_username) parameter.
 In addition, you need to make sure that the configuration [`node_meta_pip_install`](v-nodes.md#node_meta_pip_install) parameter contains the default value `'jupyterlab'`.
 Jupyter Lab can be accessed by navigating from the Pigsty home page or through the default domain `lab.pigsty`, which listens on port 8888 by default.